Skhul and Qafzeh hominins: Modern evolutionary synthesis

+Cladistics

+The expansion of the European and African fossil record through the 1960s, 70s, and 80s conflicted with the one-species model, with workers like British physical anthropologist Chris Stringer arguing to recognize several coexisting Homo species.
+Once radiometric dating established the chronology of the many fossil-bearing Levantine cave sites, many authors opted to recognize two distinct species occupying the area in the early Late Pleistocene: anatomically modern humans (H. sapiens) and Neanderthals (H. neanderthalensis).
+While the Skhul and Qafzeh hominins differ in many aspects from later human specimens, they are most closely allied to other anatomically modern humans of North Africa than to the local Neanderthal population.

+Skhul and Qazfeh, thus, represented an early dispersal of modern humans out of Africa beginning maybe at the start of the Late Pleistocene roughly 120,000 years ago.
+Modern humans were later replaced by Neanderthals, until a second modern human dispersal from Africa roughly 70,000 years ago.
+This dispersal would then go on to colonize the rest of the world.
+In 2018, modern human fossils from Misliya Cave (also around Mount Carmel) were dated to 177,000 years ago, which could indicate modern human populations fluctuated in and out of the Levant several times (maybe in response to environmental stressors), possibly even before 200,000 years ago.

+In 2000, a Neanderthal (C1) from Tabun was estimated to be about 122,000 years old, and in 2005, a set of seven Neanderthal teeth from Tabun were dated to around 90,000 years ago.
+These dates open the possibility that modern humans from Skhul and Qafzeh and Neanderthals from Tabun inhabited the Levant at the same time.

+A 2021 phylogeny of some Middle and Late Pleistocene modern human fossils using tip dating:

 Skhul

 The Skhul remains (Skhul 1–9) were discovered between 1929 and 1935 in the Es-Skhul Cave on Mount Carmel.
 The remains of seven adults and three children were found, some of which (Skhul 1, 4, and 5) are claimed to have been burials.
 Assemblages of perforated Nassarius shells (a marine genus), which are significantly different from local fauna, have also been recovered from the area, suggesting that these people may have collected and employed the shells as beads, as they are unlikely to have been used as food.

 Skhul Layer B has been dated to an average of 81,000–101,000 years ago with the electron spin resonance method, and to an average of 119,000 years ago with the thermoluminescence method.

 Skhul 5

 Skhul 5 had the mandible of a wild boar on its chest.
 The skull displays prominent supraorbital ridges and jutting jaw, but the rounded braincase of modern humans.
 When found, it was assumed to be an advanced Neanderthal, but is today generally assumed to be a modern human, if a very robust one.